ncatlab/nlab-content/pages/7105.md

 To see this, first notice that the evident morphism $- : \tilde B \times \tilde B \to \tilde B$ is degreewise an [[epimorphism]], hence it is a fibration in $[S^{op}, Ch_{\bullet \geq 0}(Ab)]_{proj}$, and since $\Xi$ is [[Quillen adjunction|right Quillen]], so is the corresponding morphism $- : B \times B \to B$ in $[S^{op}, sSet]_{proj}$.

-Therefore the ordiary pullback of presheaves of chain complexes
+Therefore the ordinary pullback of presheaves of chain complexes

 $$
   \array{